Photo via: iStock

 - Increases conflict in families & often co-occurs with domestic violence

 - Effects of neglect include abandonment, maltreatment, low frustration tolerance & patterns of insecure/disorganized attachments.

 - Erratic histories mean that parent can lack foundation for effective parenting

 - Co-morbid depression/anxiety or DV decreased parental sensitivity

 What can be done to help support those at-risk, especially young women, who are more likely to binge drink?

-Early intervention and prevention on resilience factors, increase inter-agency linkages, educating Irish women on adverse effects of alcohol on fetal outcome, are all suggestions by Dr. Coyne that may help minimize stigma.
+Early intervention and prevention on resilience factors, increasing inter-agency linkages, educating Irish women on adverse effects of alcohol on fetal outcome — are all suggestions expressed by Dr. Coyne to minimize stigma.